RetroDECK/ES-DE/USERGUIDE.md

 Animation to play when opening the main menu or the game options menu.
 Can be set to _scale-up_, _fade-in_ or _none_.

+**Carousel transitions**

+Whether to perform an animation when transitioning between systems in the system view.

 **Render scanlines for gamelist videos** _(OpenGL renderer only)_

 Whether to use a shader to render scanlines for videos in the gamelist view.
 The effect is usually pretty subtle as the video is normally renderered in a limited size in the GUI, and the scanlines are sized relative to the video window size.